iHRIS/iHRIS/ui/README.md

 ```

 ### Compiles and hot-reloads for development
+If you are developing on iHRIS, use this command to dynamically recompile your project whenever new changes are saved.

 ```
 npm run serve
 ```

 ### Compiles and minifies for production
+If you are running this on production, run this command to generate minified files to serve.
+After this command has finished executing, copy the files from `ui/dist` to wherever your webserver serves content.

 ```
 npm run build
 ```